-- The owner has given the family a notice to vacate, has commenced an action to evict the family, or has obtained a court judgment or other process allowing the owner to evict the family [24 CFR 982.354(b)(2)].
+- The owner has given the family a notice to vacate, has commenced an action to evict the family, or has obtained a court judgment or other process allowing the owner to evict the family [24 CFR 982.354(b) (2)].
 The family must give the HACB a copy of any owner eviction notice [24 CFR 982.551(g)]. - The family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking and the move is needed to protect the health or safety of the family or family member [24 CFR 982.354(b)(4)].
 This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to the HACB, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit [24 CFR 982.354(b)(4), 24 CFR 982.353(b)].
+The HACB must adopt an emergency transfer plan as required by regulations at 24 CFR 5.2007(e)

-If a family requests permission to move with continued assistance based on a claim that the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, the HACB will request documentation in accordance with section 16-IX.D of this plan.
+If a family requests permission to move with continued assistance or for an external transfer to another covered housing program operated by the HACB based on a claim that the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, the HACB will request that the resident request the emergency transfer using for HUD-5383, and the HACB will request documentation in accordance with section 16-IX.D of this plan.